Chewy (NYSE:CHWY) Issues Q2 2021 Earnings Guidance

-Chewy (NYSE:CHWY) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $- for the period.
+Chewy (NYSE:CHWY) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $2.15 billion-2.17 billion, compared to the consensus revenue estimate of $2.13 billion.

-Chewy (NYSE:CHWY) last issued its quarterly earnings results on Wednesday, June 9th.
-The company reported $0.09 EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.11.
-The business had revenue of $2.14 billion for the quarter, compared to analyst estimates of $2.13 billion.
-Chewy’s revenue for the quarter was up 31.7% on a year-over-year basis.
-During the same quarter last year, the firm posted ($0.12) EPS.
-Research analysts forecast that Chewy will post 0.04 EPS for the current year.
+Chewy (NYSE:CHWY) last issued its quarterly earnings data on Wednesday, June 9th.
+The company reported $0.09 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.02) by $0.11.
+The firm had revenue of $2.14 billion during the quarter, compared to analyst estimates of $2.13 billion.
+The company’s quarterly revenue was up 31.7% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.12) earnings per share.
+Analysts predict that Chewy will post 0.04 EPS for the current year.

-In related news, insider Stacy Bowman sold 11,422 shares of the company’s stock in a transaction that occurred on Tuesday, March 16th.
-The shares were sold at an average price of $87.00, for a total transaction of $993,714.00.
-Following the sale, the insider now owns 77,590 shares of the company’s stock, valued at approximately $6,750,330.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, major shareholder Argos Holdings Gp Llc sold 6,150,000 shares of the company’s stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $81.50, for a total transaction of $501,225,000.00.
-The disclosure for this sale can be found here.
-0.67% of the stock is currently owned by insiders.

 Chewy, Inc, together with its subsidiaries, engages in the pure play e-commerce business in the United States.
 The company provides pet food and treats, pet supplies and pet medications, and other pet-health products, as well as pet services for dogs, cats, fish, birds, small pets, horses, and reptiles through its chewy.com retail Website, as well as its mobile applications.